-The SOBA College Recovery Addiction Treatment Center offers an effective Episodic Treatment Program designed to offer help to those who suffer from substance abuse.
+SOBA New Jersey’s Addiction Treatment Center offers an effective Episodic Treatment Program designed to offer help to those who suffer from substance abuse.
 It provides motivation in a comfortable and supportive community setting in which young people can work through the underlying causes that lie behind their struggles with addiction so they can finally move on to a substance-free lifestyle.

 Episodic treatment allows clients to worm through the program, slowly developing greater self-sufficiency and learning how to take greater responsibility for their own actions and their own future.